What You Need to Know About Small Batch Production

-Your quantities should be dictated by where and how you are selling your collection.
+Your quantities should take into account where and how you are selling your collection.

-Selling online will give you flexibility for pre-orders and limited inventory.
+- You can choose to do pre-sales which allows you work with limited inventory.
 It also allows to have soft launches of new styles without having to restrict your brand to seasonal releases.

 Must Know Terms